France in the Eurovision Song Contest 2015

-France participated in the Eurovision Song Contest 2015 with the song "N'oubliez pas" written by Moïse Albert, Michel Illouz and Laure Izon.
-The song was performed by Lisa Angell.
+France was represented at the Eurovision Song Contest 2015 with the song "N'oubliez pas" written by Moïse Albert, Michel Illouz and Laure Izon, and performed by Lisa Angell.
 The French broadcaster France Télévisions in collaboration with the television channel France 2 internally selected the French entry for the 2015 contest in Vienna, Austria.
 "N'oubliez pas" was officially announced by France 2 as the French entry on 23 January 2015 and later the song was presented to the public as the contest entry during a live performance by Angell on 28 February 2015 during the France 2 programme Chico And The Gypsies, Le Grand Show.

 As a member of the "Big Five", France automatically qualified to compete in the final of the Eurovision Song Contest.
 Performing in position 2, France placed twenty-fifth out of the 27 participating countries with 4 points.